STATEMENT | CULTURELUX

 *All of my photographs are created and produced in the studio.
 They are non-electronic photographic compositions.

-My newest work shares the same themes I have explored and worked with for years - patterns which occur at every level of life, and the inspirational beauty of biomorphic shapes.
+This newest work shares the same themes I have explored and worked with for years - patterns which occur at every level of life, and the inspirational beauty of biomorphic shapes.

 Drawing on cues from nature, I create lush, patterned, fictional landscapes that often mimic aerial views.